-Most Kenyans especially the young people think of how they are going to get a car even if it means borrowing.
-Those that are lucky enough to land a job are baited by banks because they know young people nowadays do not have wise financial choices.
+Most Kenyans, especially the young people, think of how they are going to get a car even if it means borrowing.
+Banks bait those that are lucky enough to land a job because they know young people nowadays do not have wise financial choices.
 However, what most people are ignorant about is the fact that a car is a liability and it starts to depreciate soon after it has been purchased.

 4. Mobile loan

 I am not against the idea of mobile loans.
-Mobile loans are good and in fact, I have used them severally.
-The greatest advantage of mobile loans is that you do not have to queue at the bank halls to get them.
+Mobile loans are good, and in fact, I have used them severally.
+The most significant advantage of mobile loans is that you do not have to queue at the bank halls to get them.
 You get the loan at the convenience of your phone.
 The more you borrow and repay your loans, the more you build your credit score.